Top 5 Tips for Growing Tomatoes Indoors (From a Tomato Expert)

 Check out 7 ways to grow the ultimate tomato crop.

 Tip 2: Pick your Pot and Place for Growing Indoor Tomatoes

 For indoor tomato success, you need sun and heat which is best provided indoors with southern-facing windows.
 Tomatoes need the photosynthesis to develop flavor and flowers that turn to fruit.
 If the conditions are too cool, the tomato plant will grow slowly and get leggy without producing many tomatoes.
 You could invest in some LED grow lights if you live in exceptionally cold climate and don’t have southern exposure windows.

-For potting indoor tomatoes, LeHoullier states that any pot will work, but it must have a drainage hole at the bottom and a saucer underneath to catch the water (these Amazon pots check all the indoor dwarf tomato boxes, and will look cute on your windowsill).
+For potting indoor tomatoes, LeHoullier states that any pot will work, but it must have a drainage hole at the bottom and a saucer underneath to catch the water.
 He says, “You can use terra cotta containers, but they leach water through the sides.
 Don’t use pots that break down over time; your plant will fall apart on the windowsill.”